 Tibouchinas naturally grow to small trees, with a loose, open growth habit ranging up to 20 feet.
 In the home, the first rule of thumb is to keep Tibouchina closely trimmed by pinching off new growth shoots and gently shaping the plant to contain its sprawling growth.
 This will likely slow down its growth and reduce the frequency of repotting.
-When you do repot, go up one pot size and use fresh soil.
+When you do repot the plant, go up one pot size and use fresh soil.

-Tibouchina belongs to a large genus of plants native to the American tropics, with Brazil having the most.
-In general, though, only a few species are found in cultivation, and among them, only one is in wide cultivation.
+Tibouchina belongs to a large genus of plants native to the American tropics.
+They are most frequently found in Brazil.
+In general, only a few species are found in cultivation, and among them, only one is in wide cultivation.
 This species is T. urvilleana, which goes by several pseudonyms.
-The plant features four-angled stems, and new growth is covered in orange hairs.
-The leaves grow to a maximum of about six inches long, with a silver tint.
-Under ideal conditions, it will bloom all year, but indoors, it's most likely to bloom only in the warmest parts of the year.
+The plant features four-angled stems and new growth is covered in orange hairs.
+The leaves grow to a maximum of about six inches long with a silver tint.
+Under ideal conditions, it will bloom all year long.
+When kept indoors, it's most likely to bloom only in the warmest parts of the year.

 There are likely two potential reasons Tibouchina isn't more widely used.
 First, it does need some trimming to control its growth habit.
 Sprawling Tibouchina is leggy and not especially attractive.
 Second, they seem to have a fairly narrow margin for error: leaf drop and plant decline are unfortunately common, most often because of watering or temperature issues.

 In ideal circumstances, Tibouchina thrives in a Mediterranean-like climate, with moderate temperatures and water.
 If exposed to cold drafts or strong sunlight, expect the plant to start dropping leaves.
 Tibouchina is not very susceptible to pests.